Filing Cabinet Buying Guide

 Mobile Filing Cabinet

-Based on its name, a mobile filing cabinet or a pedestal can be transported from one area of your room to the other with ease because of the presence of castors.
+Based on its name, a mobile filing cabinet or pedestal can be transported from one area of your room to another with ease because of the presence of castors.
 Like a lateral filing cabinet, this unit is low in profile and can be tucked under the computer table.
 This has a combination of shallow upper drawers and a deeper lower compartment for flexible storage.

 Open Shelf Cabinet

 This storage unit can be tall and narrow, small and wide, or tall and wide, depending on your needs and available space.
 Because of its open structure, you are free to compile different items with ease.
 Since it resembles a bookcase, it can also store thicker items like books and knick-knacks.
 To easily organise your files in an open shelf cabinet, we suggest using end tabs and coloured labels.

 Fireproof Filing Cabinet

 This is a common piece of furniture in formal offices where they store confidential files like employee and company records.
 Offices use a fire-proof filing cabinet to secure the files from fire or liquid spills that can damage them.